Demystifying Estate Planning and Probate Attorneys: What You Need to Know

 Probate Lawyer: Guiding Through Post-Mortem Legal Processes

-Conversely, probate lawyers come into play after an individual has passed away.
+Conversely, come into play after an individual has passed away.
 Their primary role is to assist the executor of a will or the beneficiaries of an estate in navigating the probate process.
 This entails validating the will, inventorying the deceased individual’s assets, settling debts and taxes, and distributing the remaining assets in accordance with the will or state laws in the absence of a will.

 Duties and Obligations of a Probate Lawyer